krstffr/meteor-slidr/README.md

 * Currently all pagination items will contain 1, 2, 3 etc or a specific text the user sets.
 This should probably be more verstaile, for example: a,b,c etc.
 * Create tests!
-* Create a better looking example.
+* Create better looking examples.
 * Probably explain the "supports multiple views per slideshow" in more detail!